Draug (role-playing game)

-Draug is a Norwegian supernatural horror role-playing game (RPG).
+Draug is a Norwegian supernatural horror role-playing game (RPG) published by Spartacus Forlag in 2004.
+It is heavily inspired by folklore and history of Norway, and is set in the early 1800s.

 Contents

 Draug (named after a type of fictional Scandinavian undead), is set in a semi-historically accurate Norway of 1801 that features supernatural creatures from Norwegian fairy tales.
 The game, which uses the FUDGE game system, is designed for 1–5 players and a gamemaster.

 The players create characters who have ten traits or abilities (two of them great, three of them good, and five of them only fair).
 The characters are ordinary people who are plagued by supernatural creatures such as nøkken, hulder, vetter, trolls, and nisser.
 The game focuses on cooperative problem-solving rather than combat.

+Most of the illustrations in the book are by Norwegian artists of the 1800s and early 1900s, such as Gunnar Berg, Theodor Kittelsen, Otto Sinding, and Adolph Tidemand.
+The cover illustration is made by Robert Elneskog.

 Publication history

 Draug was created by Matthijs Holter in 2004 and was published by Spartacus Forlag as a 240-page book that is divided into information for players, information for the gamemaster, and several adventures.
 It was the first RPG to be based on Norwegian history and beliefs.

-The following year, Holter followed up with the first supplement, Beist og Borgerskap ("Beast and Bourgoisie"), a 73-page book of three adventures with three different modes of play:
+The following year, Holter followed up with the first supplement, Beist og borgerskap ("Beast and Bourgoisie"), a 73-page book of three adventures with three different modes of play: